Oghma-Infinium/Vagabond-Remastered/Documentation/CONFIG.md

 <Details>
 <summary>SSE FPS Stabilizer & Shadow Boost</summary>

- 1. Open the `SSE FPS Stabilizer & Shadow Boost` mod under the `Optionals` separator.
+ 1. Open the `SSE FPS Stabilizer & Shadow Boost` mod under the `OPTIONAL ADDONS` separator.
  2. In ShadowBoost.ini, under the `[Settings]` Header, edit `fTargetFPS = 60.000000` (line 2) to your new Target FPS.
  2. In SSEFpsStabilizer.ini, under the `[Settings]` Header, edit `TargetFps = 60` (line 13) to your new Target FPS.
 </Details>